open-telemetry/semantic-conventions/docs/attributes-registry/otel.md

 **[2]:** use the `otel.scope.version` attribute.

 ## Otel Scope Attributes

+Attributes used by non-OTLP exporters to represent OpenTelemetry Scope's concepts.

 | Attribute            | Type   | Description                                                                          | Examples                           | Stability                                                  |
 | -------------------- | ------ | ------------------------------------------------------------------------------------ | ---------------------------------- | ---------------------------------------------------------- |